HamzehAdawi/Bugz/README.md

 Bugz is a small, Feeding Frenzy–inspired browser game where you play as a hungry garden creature trying to survive, grow, and climb the food chain.
 Eat smaller bugs, avoid bigger ones, and keep your garden ecosystem in balance!

+## 🤝 Contributing
+Contributions are very much welcome!
+If you’d like to improve this project, please fork the repo and open a pull request.
+Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 # Gameplay

 Move around the garden and eat other bugs to gain points.